Admin, January 11,2024

 Printed Circuit Board: The main part of soldering is the printed circuit board where you perform soldering.
 You have to bind different components on the board during assembly.

-Iron: You need an iron to provide heat that can melt the alloy.
-The soldering iron has different types and sizes, however, they are small in size.
-Generally, the shape of the iron is like a pencil having a tip, a wick, and a stick.
 The tip of the soldering iron is copper which releases the heat to melt solder according to the desired bond.
 The stick or wand holds the iron, and the insulated surfaces protect the user from heat.
 On the other hand, a copper wire is used to make the wick to help clean excess material.

 The iron comes up with a stand to hold it when not in use to protect the workspace from damage.
 You can easily handle the iron if you know how to solder printed circuit board.